Best Countries to Source FBA Products in 2026 (Lowest Tariffs)

 How to Compare Landed Costs

-Don't just look at tariff rates โ€” the product cost, shipping cost, and quality all matter.
+Don't just look at tariff rates — the product cost, shipping cost, and quality all matter.
 A product that costs $3 from China with 45% tariffs ($4.35 landed) might cost $4 from Vietnam with 20% tariffs ($4.80 landed).
 In that case, China is still cheaper despite higher tariffs.

 Use our Tariff Comparison Calculator to compare two countries side by side, or the Landed Cost Calculator for a complete cost breakdown.
-For product research, Helium 10 can help you identify which products have the demand to justify the sourcing effort.

 Compare Sourcing Countries Side by Side

-Tariff Comparison Calculator โ†’
+Tariff Comparison Calculator →

 Frequently Asked Questions